Australia

 Port Macquarie

 Port Macquarie offers a plethora of activities to get the adrenalin pumping—from 4WD tours and horse riding to tandem skydiving, paragliding, water skiing, kayaking and wakeboarding.
-If taking it slow is more your thing, this beachside town boasts 17 gorgeous beaches, a lush hinterland and a variety of attractions including the adorable Koala Hospital, Billabong Zoo and gorgeous river cruises.
+I always like to balance my action with a little down time, and this tiny town boasts 17 gorgeous beaches and a lush hinterland for relaxing in nature.
 At the end of the day, call into the Little Brewing Company cellar door and sample some of their award-winning beers.
-After your beers, rest your head at Diamond Waters Treehouse Retreat, an award-winning luxury private oasis hidden among the treetops.
+After your beers, rest your weary head at Diamond Waters Treehouse Retreat, an award-winning luxury private oasis hidden among the treetops.

 Yamba

 Yamba was once a sleepy beachside town but is quickly shaping up to be the next Byron Bay, with world-famous surf breaks, untouched beaches and a town with just the right amount of coastal buzz.
 It’s worth a visit while this special town still maintains its unique charm.
 Just south of Yamba, Angourie is one the best point breaks in Australia and deep-sea fishing expeditions are legendary here.
 A kayaking tour will get you eye-to-eye with wild dolphins in the estuary and a hike to the top of Yamba Lighthouse is essential for stunning panoramic views.
-Pay a visit to Paradiso, a pan-Asian restaurant that slings epic cocktails and bao buns.
+When the hunger strikes, I say pay a visit to Paradiso, a pan-Asian restaurant that slings epic cocktails and bao buns.

 waves crash against the shore of Yamba